ArielZ123/Woodcutting-Job-QBCore/README.md

 Server side changes: Line 80 ->  local Addmoney = math.random (6000, 7000) -- change here the price of the wood sell.
 There you will be able to change the amount of the money that the player will get, change the numbers to (High or low amount) as your choice.

+Client Side: lines 14, 18, 22, 26, can be used to add more locations that cab be used for the npcs / sell loc / and cutting loc as well.

 IMPORTANT -> QBCore - How to add items correctly: https://forum.cfx.re/t/tutorial-qbcore-how-to-add-items-correctly/4860856

 Pictures from the job: